 following the Beneficiary's failure to observe obligations arising from the relevant Reference Offer, Annexes and/or the present General Terms and Conditions for the use of the Service.

-for the purpose of maintaining network integrity or the interoperability of the services or for any other technical reasons that must be indicated by based on clear motivation;
+for the purpose of maintaining network integrity or the interoperability of the services or for any other technical reasons that must be indicated by Wyre based on clear motivation;

 4. The Beneficiary may lodge an appeal against this decision by following the procedure provided under the Dispute Resolution Procedure and in accordance with these General Terms and Conditions.